argot42/ramenbot3.0/docs/ideas.md

         - If it fails retry x times with increasing wait time
         - If it success continue with 4
     4. Spawn **Comunication**, **Execution** and **Timer**
-    5. Sleep until wake up
+    5. Block until wake up
     6. Check messages from routines
         - If restart message go to 3
         - If shutdown message end program